 This project is one of the most difficult to translate or explain in English, but I promise I'll try here.

-The campaign was a huge success, with more than 30 millions views on Youtube only in the first two commercials launched (Watch "Donti révi caspa" and "Singing in the Chuveration"), which unfortunately I didn't have the chance to participate.
+The campaign was a huge success, with more than 30 millions views on Youtube in the first two commercials launched ("Donti révi caspa" and "Singing in the Chuveration"), which unfortunately I didn't have the chance to participate.

-BUT, luckily, I was invited to create the last two commercials of the campaign with Africa's team.
+BUT, luckily, I was invited to create the next commercials of the campaign with Africa's team.
 And still is a great success.

 In the words of Advertising Age, when Africa was chosen Ad Age's 2014 International Agency of the Year, "Today they are doing some of the most offbeat -- and wildly popular -- digital work for Procter & Gamble brands you'll see anywhere.
 Africa's work for a P&G shampoo brand is Brazil's most popular brand video on YouTube, with more than 24 million views since its July 2013 debut".